Small Business Bankruptcy

 Filing a small business bankruptcy does not prevent you from starting a new business.
 You’ll be subject to the same approval process if you need to take on debt to get the business started, and your personal bankruptcy may be a hurdle from a credit perspective.
 But entrepreneurs are creative and often find funding outside of traditional means to get new businesses started.

 Call today if you have questions about your small business, small business bankruptcy or personal bankruptcy.
-The call is free, and I’m here to help.
-704.479.7747.
-Or, email me at Charlotte Bankruptcy Lawyer and I’ll reply shortly.
+The consultation is free, and we’re here to help.
+We can be reached at 704.479.7747.
+Or, you can click HERE to request a free consultation.